mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 I should note that in `charLiteral` we use built-in support for parsing of all the tricky combinations of characters.
 On the other hand Parsec re-implements the whole thing.
-Given that it has no proper testing at all, I cannot tell for sure that it works.
+Given that it mostly has no tests at all, I cannot tell for sure that it works.

 ### Numbers